-A person elected as a councillor and a community board member within the same ward/community district, is deemed to be elected as a councillor and a community board member but is then deemed to have vacated the office as a community board member, and the next highest polling community board candidate is elected.
-(If there is no highest polling unsuccessful candidate, in this instance, an extraordinary vacancy occurs and a by-election is required).
-[Sections 88A, 88B, Local Electoral Act 2001].
+A person elected as a councillor and a community board member within the same ward/community district, is deemed to be elected as a councillor and a community board member but is then deemed to have vacated the office as a community board member, and the next highest polling unelected community board candidate is elected.
+(If there is no highest polling unelected candidate, an extraordinary vacancy occurs and a by-election is required).
+[Sections 88A, 88B, Local Electoral Act 2001]